ency-l/Fiji-Scripts/README.md

 10. **saveAllOpenImags**

 Self explanatory.
-Save everything that's open to a specified folder with the current window titles.
+Save everything that's open to a specified folder with the current window titles, then close all open images.
+(Good for selecting ROIs in QuPath, then sending them all to IJ and running this to save them.)

 11. **scalebar100split**